ParthBhingaradiya/cs546_group14_final_project/README.md

 Payment Processing:

-The DropIn UI is displayed to start the payment process, giving users the option credit card.
+The checkout form is displayed to start the payment process, giving users the option of credit card to make the payment.
 Previously Purchased: The user can view their previous orders.